Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0

 Updating vCenter Server and ESXi host licenses

 After you upgrade the vCenter Server and ESXi hosts to vSphere 7, you must update the licenses on the vCenter Server and the ESXi hosts.
 If you have a vSAN cluster, you must update the vSAN license.
-Contact IBM Support to obtain the new licenses for vSphere 7.
+To obtain the new licenses for vSphere 7, contact IBM Support.

 Procedure to update the vCenter Server license